arjunblj/applitude/README.md

 Grant access to device mic ... success!

+The background color of each browser window will change based on the volume of noise near the red, blue, and green computers.
+Move around among the three devices while making noise.
+Be sure to separate them enough that noise near one device will not be noticed substantially by the others.
+Enjoy!

+Note: Applitude has been tested to run in Google Chrome on OSX.

 ## installing

 You'll need Redis and Sinatra and you should be able to get them w/ Bundle install after cloning, so try: